What is the significance of the apparitions at Lourdes and other places? What is the meaning of Marian apparitions in general?

 Mother and Son

-Pope John Paul II taught us to see that Marian doctrine and devotion are indeed both Christ-centered and Church-centered.
+Pope St. John Paul II taught us to see that Marian doctrine and devotion are indeed both Christ-centered and Church-centered.
 He noted the harmony of her unique participation as Co-Redemptrix in the redemption earned by Jesus Christ with her continuing maternal mediation and advocacy for all humanity.
 Mary is the perfect model for the People of God in their journey to become, with Jesus and herself, co-redeemers and intercessors for each other and all humankind.

 Knowing and teaching the whole truth about Mary is thus the best means to teach the whole truth about Jesus and His saving incarnation, about His redemption and about His Church.
 The full truth about Mary safeguards the full truth about Jesus.